Part I Overview Information

-The goal of the NIH NRSA F32 program is to provide support to promising applicants with the potential to become productive and successful independent research investigators in scientific health-related fields relevant to the missions of the participating NIH Institutes and Centers.
+The goal of this F31 individual predoctoral fellowship program is to promote diversity in the biomedical, behavioral and clinical research workforce by supporting predoctoral students committed to pursuing research careers relevant to the missions of the participating NIH Institutes.
 In their written critiques, reviewers will be asked to comment on each of the following criteria in order to judge the likelihood that the proposed research training will have a substantial impact on the pursuit of this goal.
 Each of these criteria will be addressed and considered in assigning the overall score, weighting them as appropriate for each application.
 The scientific review group will use information in the letters of reference in consideration of the review criteria.
-Note that an application does not need to be strong in all categories to merit a favorable priority score.
+Note that an application does not need to be strong in all categories to merit a high priority score.
 The final priority score will reflect the overall evaluation of the entire application.

 4. Training Potential